Wei-1/Kafka-Spark-Example/README.md

 This method connect to Kafka without zookeeper, so there is no group.id set here.
 If you want to use group.id, please use normal connection, which required at least 2 local cores.

-The Spark version is 1.6.
+The Spark version is 2.1.0

-The latest stable version of Spark is 2.0, which uses a complete new connection method.
+If one want to change to 1.6, you can change the spark version in build.sbt from 2.1.0 to 1.6.0 and delete the "-0-8" at the end of the spark-streaming-kafka package.

 ## Requirement